CurtisNewbie/Android_ImageEncryptor/README.md

 # Android Image Encryptor/Decryptor

 This is an simple Android app that allows the user to encrypt images and browse the encrypted images.
+An app that you no longer need to worry about it sending your secret data somewhere you don't know :D

+**This app is powered by**:

+- Android Platform
+- Dagger 2
+- <a href="https://github.com/chrisbanes/PhotoView" target="_blank">PhotoView Library</a>

 **Some of the Features:**

-- Displaying the encrypted images on the fly.
+- Display the encrypted images on the fly.
-- Adding images from Gallery (or other similar apps).
+- Add images from Gallery (or other similar apps).
-- Taking pictures using Camera (or other similar apps), original image is deleted once it's encrypted.
+- Take pictures using Camera (or other similar apps), original image is deleted once it's encrypted.
-- Displaying a zoomable view of the image that is supported by the **PhotoViewer Library**
+- Display a zoomable view of the image

-**Note: PhotoViewer Library is adapted from this GitHub repository <a href="https://github.com/chrisbanes/PhotoView" target="_blank">PhotoView</a>**
+- Recover the encrypted image and expose it to other Gallery alike apps.

 ## Details of Implementation